-SEDALIA, Mo., July 22.-Guy Canifax, fireman at the Hotel Kaiser, went into the kitchen to start the fire early this morning and grasped the incandescent light globe to turn on the light, when a 1,000 voit current, which had in some way got into the incandescent circuit, struck him.
+SEDALIA, Mo., July 22.-Guy Canifax, fireman at the Hotel Kaiser, went into the kitchen to start the fire early this morning and grasped the incandescent light globe to turn on the light, when a 1,000 volt current, which had in some way got into the incandescent circuit, struck him.
 He fell to the floor, carrying the light with him.
-He was unable to let go of the globe, and his hand was burned off and the arm was charred to the elbow.
+He was unable to let go of the globe, and his hand was burned off nd the arm was charred to the elbow.
 He was found about twenty minutes later with his flesh still burning.
-Death is supposed to have been instantaneous.
+Death is supposed to have been instan-

 Some Cherokees Want Allotments.

 SOUTH MCALESTER, Ind.
 Ter., July 22.-At a mass meeting of Cherokees here yesterday, a petition was prepared asking the Dawes commission to aid them in securing allotments.
-They claim that part of the Cherokees have taken possession of and fenced in all the land, depriving others of all rights.
+They claim that part of the Cherokees have taken po-session of and fenced in all the land, depriving others of all in Chicago and competing for northwestern trade.
+Distillery Guards Withdrawn.
+PEORIA, Ill., July 22.-For the first time in a number of weeks there are no guards at the Peoria and Pekin distilleries, the force having been with-drawn by Deputy United States Marshal Voris, acting under orders of the

 Edwin Gould's Match Works.
-CRICAGO, July 22 .- Edwin Gould's Continental Match company has closed a contract for a \$150,000 plant at Ogdensburg, N. Y., and within a few months, it is said, negotiations will be opened for establishing a plant in Chicago and competing for northwestern trade.
+CHICAGO, July 22.-Edwin Gould's Continental Match company has closed a contract for a \$150,000 plant at Ogdensburg, N. Y., and within a few months, it is said, negotiations will be opened for establishing a plant